 Since 1995, Aflac’s support has helped make the Aflac Cancer and Blood Disorders Center of Children’s Healthcare of Atlanta one of the leading programs in the country.

-To date, the insurance provider and its Aflac Field Force have contributed more than $130 million to the Aflac Cancer Center, making the company the largest corporate supporter of Children’s.
+To date, the insurance provider and its Aflac Field Force have contributed $140 million to the Aflac Cancer Center, making the company the largest corporate supporter of Children’s.

 The Aflac Family, including employees, executives and the Field Force have embraced the Aflac Cancer Center as the company’s largest philanthropy.

 Aflac’s financial contributions have been used to fund:

 - Inpatient and outpatient facilities at Egleston, Scottish Rite and Hughes Spalding hospitals

 - A state-of-the-art pediatric research building

 - Endowments for the family support team and fellowship program, endowed chairs for the chief medical officer and leaders in developmental therapeutics, Oncology, Hematology, Bone Marrow Transplant, Cancer Survivorship, Sickle Cell Disease, Translational Research and Neuro-Oncology